 - 10.1 The Council's cost of living increase within the pay policy is set locally with reference to the National Negotiating committee position and an agreement to match the headline increases over a 5-year period. - 10.2 On this basis, pay inflation has been calculated using an indicative 4% pay increase across all pay bands in 2023/24.
 Incremental pay progression through the pay scales is assumed for each eligible employee although this is subject to end-of-year performance and development review.
 It is also noted that the Health and Social Care NI levy is removed, and the employer contribution rate is adjusted back to 13.8%.
-These adjustments equate to a total additional cost of £4.792m. - 10.3 Separate provision has been made within the 23/24 budget to reflect proposed changes to the 22/23 pay policy in which the previously awarded increases of between 2.25-2.5% is replaced with a £1,925 annual increase on all pay points (excluding senior manager pay).
-This change would impact future years and this provision is currently being held centrally pending a decision by full council.
-This equates to an additional £2.5m when applied to the 2023/24 and reflects known changes to staffing structures.

-10.4 The approach to cost of living pay increases remains under consideration as part of the wider pay policy of the Council and considering the s114 notice in place.
+These adjustments equate to a total additional cost of £4.792m. - 10.3 Separate provision has been made within the 23/24 budget to reflect changes to the 22/23 pay policy in which the previously awarded increases of between 2.25-2.5% is replaced with a £1,925 annual increase on all pay points (excluding senior manager pay).
+Full Council agreed the pay policy change at their meeting on 25 January 2023.
+This change impacts future years and this provision is being held centrally within the 2023/24 draft budget and will be allocated to individual service areas in quarter 1.
+This equates to an additional £2.5m when applied to 2023/24 and reflects known changes to staffing structures. - 10.4 The ongoing approach to cost of living pay increases remains under consideration as part of the wider pay policy of the Council and considering the s114 notice in place.
 Further review is expected in 2023/24.